Stability of transition semigroups and applications to parabolic equations: Stability of strongly Feller semigroups

 \section{Stability of strongly Feller semigroups}

-In this section we consider the important special case where $\Omega$ is a \emph{Polish space}, i.e., a separable topological space that is metrizable through a complete metric.
-Throughout, each Polish space will be endowed with its Borel $\sigma$-algebra $\mathscr{B}(\Omega)$.
-We point out that the Borel $\sigma$-algebra on a Polish space is always countably generated, so Theorem~\ref{t.main-bdd-functions} is applicable in this situation.

-If $\Omega$ is a Polish space, another function space besides $B_b(\Omega)$ becomes important -- namely the space $C_b(\Omega)$ of bounded continuous functions on $\Omega$.
-When endowed with the supremum norm, this is a Banach lattice, and in fact a closed sublattice of $B_b(\Omega)$.
+This section focusses on the special case where $\Omega$ is a \emph{Polish space}, i.e., a separable topological space that is metrizable through a complete metric, endowed with its Borel $\sigma$-algebra $\mathscr{B}(\Omega)$.
+Besides $B_b(\Omega)$ we shall also consider the space $C_b(\Omega)$ of bounded continuous functions on $\Omega$.
+When endowed with the supremum norm, this is a Banach lattice and in fact a closed sublattice of $B_b(\Omega)$.

-We are particularly interested in kernel operators on $B_b(\Omega)$ whose range in contained in $C_b(\Omega)$, and we use the following terminology for them: a kernel operator $T$ on $B_b(\Omega)$ is called \emph{strongly Feller} if $TB_b(\Omega) \subseteq C_b(\Omega)$.
-Operators that are strongly Feller have the following very useful property, which allows us to apply the results from Section~\ref{s.norm-conv-and-tauber} -- in particular, Theorem~\ref{t.main-bdd-functions} -- to semigroups that contain a strongly Feller operator.
+A kernel operator $T$ on $B_b(\Omega)$ is called \emph{strongly Feller} if $TB_b(\Omega) \subseteq C_b(\Omega)$.
+Operators that are strongly Feller have the following very useful property, which makes it possible to apply the results from Section~\ref{s.norm-conv-and-tauber} -- in particular, Theorem~\ref{t.main-bdd-functions} -- to semigroups that contain a strongly Feller operator.